jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

-The build now also creates a blank 100&nbsp;MB storage image named
+The build script now creates a partitioned `disk.img` containing two
+partitions.
+The first partition holds the bootloader and kernel while
+the second is reserved for future user data.
+A separate 100&nbsp;MB storage
-`drive_c.img`.
-The bootable ISO includes this image so the OS can
+image named `drive_c.img` is still produced so the OS can access
-access additional storage during development.
+additional storage during development.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created along with
 `drive_c.img`.
 Boot the system with: